U-666

 9 May 1943

-At 12.25 hours, the outbound boat was attacked by the British Whitley aircraft BD278 (10 OTU RAF/C, pilot Sgt A.J.
-Savage) in the Bay of Biscay.
-The aircraft was hit by AA fire during the intial strafing run and its depth charges fell wide.
-While the boat crash-dived, the Whitley returned to base due to the damages recieved in the tail.
+12.25 hours, Atlantic NW of Corunna, Spain, outbound: U-666 was attacked by British Whitley bomber BD278 (10 OTU RAF/C, pilot Sgt A.J.
+Salvage).
+The aircraft was hit by flak during the intial strafing run and its depth charges fell wide.
+After the boat dived the aircraft was forced to return to base due to damage to the tail.
 (Sources: Franks/Zimmerman)

 5 Jan 1944

-The outbound boat from Lorient (sailed on 25 Dec, 1943) was attacked and damaged by aircraft.
-The boat made repairs at sea and continued the patrol but was sunk with all hands on 10 Feb 1944.
+U-666 was attacked by aircraft outbound from Lorient (sailed 25 Dec 1943).
+Damage was minor, and the boat made repairs at sea and continued the patrol, but was sunk with all hands on 10 Feb 1944.
 (Sources: Blair, vol 2, page 486)

 4 recorded attacks on this boat.